It’s not hard to understand why “working from home” is losing ground so quickly

 At times, different people remember different things, especially when ambiguous terms (“at the beginning of next year”) or sensitive promises to clients (“it should be fully functional by the spring”).
 If key decisions are not documented via a plan of record, or a meeting summary, or a text message, then it is organizational memory that needs to be the focus.
 However, often an organization will push back on too much decision clarity as it is seen as backing oneself into a corner.

-• Oh my, it IS memory loss
+• Oh shit, it IS memory loss

 In the unfortunate case that there is lots of smoke, and perhaps you yourself has encountered the memory eclipse, the first step is to find out if the client is going through a stressful rough patch.
 If so, discuss the stress with the client.
 If the memory loss is not stress related, my suggestion is to wait until you and the client remember things differently, on several occasions, and then-discuss the option of seeing the relevant professional health provider.